Caring for your silk pillowcase

-Here's our guide to extending the life of your silk pillowcase:
+Here's the ultimate guide to extending the life of your silk pillowcase:

 1) Machine or hand wash?

-We understand life is busy, so we've used the highest quality silk to ensure you can machine wash your Monday Silks pillowcase.
+We understand life is busy, so we've used the highest quality silk to ensure you can machine wash your Monday Silks pillowcase and baby sheets.
 Silk is still delicate and we recommend to hand wash when possible to extend the longevity of your pillowcase.

 2) Use the correct detergent!